couchbaselabs/ToDoLite-Android/README.md

     You can use the `adb reverse tcp:4984 tcp:4984` command to open the port access from the host to the Android emulator.
 This command is only available on devices running android 5.0+ (API 21).

+4. Log in with your Facebook account.
-4. Add list and tasks and they should be visible on the Sync Gateway Admin UI on [http://localhost:4985/_admin/](http://localhost:4985/_admin/).
+5. Add lists and tasks and they should be visible on the Sync Gateway Admin UI on [http://localhost:4985/_admin/](http://localhost:4985/_admin/).

 ## Community